stevedcase/Sonata/README.md

 # sonata

-This repository is for the music player app called Sonata
+This repository is for the custom music player built in React